ramnathv/corise-r-for-ds/notes/week-01/03-importing-data/03-importing-data.md

 Let us read the first 5 lines of the text file `yob1880.txt` located within the zip file downloaded.
-We can do this using the `unz()` function to create a connection to the zip file `yob1880.txt`, and reading the first 5 lines of this text file.
+We can do this using the `unz()` function to create a connection to the zip file `yob1880.txt`, and read the first 5 lines of this text file.

 When dealing with text files, it is really important to take the time to read the first few lines of data so you can understand how it is